 Now, that you may get confused how the preloading appears on the Google PageSpeed report for your WordPress site.
 There are many reasons you will get this error:

 - You are using caching plugin like WP Rocket to preload the pages but not preloading the fonts.

-- You are using advertisements like Google AdSense or using a plugin to load font awesome icons on your site.
+- You are using third-party fonts with advertisements like Google AdSense or using a plugin to load font awesome icons on your site.

 The caching plugins add preload request keys to all resources.
 However, the fonts imported in CSS using @font-face will not use the preload key requests.
-This is the error PageSpeed shows that preload key is not used by the fonts loaded from the site.
+This could be the error PageSpeed showing that preload key is not used by the fonts loaded from the site.

 How to Fix Preload Key Requests with Fonts?